mannie55/airbnb-clone-project/README.md

 ### 1. Backend Developer

 **Responsibilities:**
-- Develops and maintains the server-side logic of the application.
+- Build server-side logic and APIs.
-- Implements APIs and integrates with databases and third-party services.
-- Ensures the application is scalable, secure, and performs efficiently.
-- Collaborates with frontend developers to align on data requirements and API structures.
+- Connect frontend and backend.

-> **Note:** Experienced backend developers may also take on architectural decisions, similar to a software architect's role.
+- Handle business logic and integrations.

+> May also handle architectural decisions.
 > _Source: ITRex_

 ---